 Rodenticide use is regulated by the Province of BC, and under current legislation, we are unable to enact a complete District-wide ban.

-However, District staff will continue to raise awareness about the concerns with anticoagulant rodenticides in order to encourage homeowners and business owners to voluntarily adopt methods of controlling rodents that are less harmful to other species.
+However, District staff continues to raise awareness about the concerns with anticoagulant rodenticides in order to encourage homeowners and business owners to voluntarily adopt methods of controlling rodents that are less harmful to other species.

 Get more information